Fast Thermalization from the Eigenstate Thermalization Hypothesis: Main Result II-1: Convergence of Davies of a rounded Hamiltonian

 In other words, if we hope our Lindbladian to be as nearly good as the commuting cases, we need (I) a version of ETH that the random matrix window is large $\Delta'_{RMT} = \CO(1)$ and the transition rate $f_{\omega}$ has most weight supported in $\omega = \pm\CO(1)$ and (II) better conversions between norms and notions of mixing.

-For the true generator $\CL$ (Theorem~\ref{thm:ETH_true_Davies_convergence}) and the Metropolis map $\CN$ (Theorem~\ref{thm:converge_metro}), we think the requirement for many interactions $\labs{a} = \Omega(\frac{1}{\lambda^2_{RW}})$ may be an artifact of the proof strategy; to obtain a fewer number of terms $\labs{a}$, we will need some version of local-to-global-lift (an analog of approximate tensorization) for approximately CPTP maps.
+For the realistic generator $\CL$ (Theorem~\ref{thm:ETH_true_Davies_convergence}), we think the requirement for many interactions $\labs{a} = \Omega(\frac{1}{\lambda^2_{RW}})$ may be an artifact of the proof strategy; to obtain a fewer number of terms $\labs{a}$, we will need some version of local-to-global-lift (an analog of approximate tensorization) for approximately CPTP maps.